tris203/tris203.github.io/content/enough-is-enough/index.md

 ![Enough Is Enough (2)](/images/Protest-6476015_90011.jpg)

-It may not have changed anybodies mind, and it may ultimately have no effect at all, but atleast it showed that a number of Guernsey residents are not happy with the status quo and the direction that it may appear things are going.
+It may not have changed anybodies mind, and it may ultimately have no effect at all, but at least it showed that a number of Guernsey residents are not happy with the status quo and the direction that it may appear things are going.

-Atleast if you attended then your moans about the way things are done are justified, otherwise you never tried to make a difference.
+At least if you attended then your moans about the way things are done are justified, otherwise you never tried to make a difference.

 Below is a link to local new coverage of the event, there is a particularly well written summary of the events in the comments section, by a writer called "Watcher".